-As used in these provisions:74
+As used in the bill's jurisdiction provisions:72

 "Reclassified misdemeanor drug possession offense" means any violation of a prohibition under any of the possession offenses under the bill (see "Possession of a controlled substance," "Possession of marihuana or hashish," and "Possession of a trace amount of a controlled substance, marihuana, or hashish," above) committed on or after the bill's effective date, or of a prohibition under the current possession offenses in effect prior to the bill's effective date (current R.C.
-2925.11) that was committed prior to the bill's effective date, and to which all of the following apply: (1) prior to the bill's effective date, the violation was a felony under the current possession offenses that then were in effect, (2) on the bill's effective date, the offense classification of the felony violation referred to in clause (1) was reduced to a misdemeanor under one of the possession offenses under the bill that takes effect on that date, and (3) if the offense is a violation of a prohibition under the current possession offenses in effect prior to the bill's effective date and was committed prior to that date, the penalty, forfeiture, or punishment for that violation has not been imposed as of the bill's effective date.
+2925.11) that was committed prior to the bill's effective date, and to which all of the following apply: (1) prior to the bill's effective date, the conduct constituting the violation was a felony under the current possession offenses that then were in effect, (2) on the bill's effective date, the offense classification of the felony violation referred to in clause (1) was reduced to a misdemeanor under one of the possession offenses under the bill that takes effect on that date, and (3) if the offense is a violation of a prohibition under the current possession offenses in effect prior to that date, the penalty, forfeiture, or punishment for that violation has not been imposed as of the bill's effective date.

-72 R.C.
+70 R.C.
 1901.20(A), 1907.02(A), and 2931.03.

-74 R.C.
+72 R.C.
 1901.20(A)(4) and 1907.02(A)(4).